justin13888/The3DPrintingGuide/pages/resources.md

-# Informational Links and References
+# Other Informational Links and References

 ## Part Upgrading